floragunncom/search-guard-docs/tls_openssl.md

 * If you are on Alpine Linux pls. refer to [this post](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/search-guard/dLr4SYeDMOE/915APogFBQAJ).
 * Install latest 1.0.2 OpenSSL version on every node (1.0.1 does also work but is outdated.).
 OpenSSL 1.1.x is not supported currently.
  *  [https://www.openssl.org/community/binaries.html](https://www.openssl.org/community/binaries.html)
-* Install APR - Apache Portable Runtime (libapr1) on every node.
+* Install APR, Apache Portable Runtime, (libapr1) on every node.
  * [https://apr.apache.org](https://apr.apache.org)
  * On Ubuntu, Apache Portable Runtime can be installed with `sudo apt-get install libapr1`.
 * Download netty-tcnative for **your** platform and Search Guard version.